open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 Before an isolate is torn down, the SDK MUST clear the thread-local, and MUST clear `cped_slot` **first**, as a volatile store followed by a compiler fence.
-It SHOULD additionally clear internal field 0 of all live wrappers known to it, and will typically want to release the records' memory as well, since a leak checker running before the runtime's own late-shutdown finalizers will otherwise report them.
+It SHOULD additionally clear internal field 0 of all live wrappers known to it, and will typically want to release the records' memory as well.

 Releasing the records is what obliges an SDK to track every live wrapper, since the runtime will not have collected them all by teardown.
 Neither that nor the